AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is Car Insurance Fraud?

-Car insurance fraud refers to situations that involve the deception of policyholders, insurance companies, or other parties for financial gain.
+Car insurance fraud refers to situations that involve the deceiving of policyholders, insurance companies, or other parties for financial gain.
 Typically, policyholders who engage in fraud aim to receive payouts or better rates from their insurers by lying, omitting information, or filing false claims.
 Fraudulent agents, brokers, and repair shops can commit fraud by selling fraudulent policies, engaging in premium diversion, repairing vehicle damage with salvage parts, and contributing to false claim reports.

 There are two distinct categories of fraud: soft fraud and hard fraud.